stonebig/baresql/README.md

  * 0.4.1 : inline CTE when syntax is "with x as (y)"
  * 0.5 : use SQLite true CTE if SQLite >= 3.8.3
  * 0.5.1 : bug correction + SQLite3.8.3 beta from 2013-01-22
- * 0.6 dev : experiment with Travis-CI
+ * 0.6 : first version with correct mysql support
- * 0.7 futur : have another sql motor working in python3 + windows
+ * 0.7dev : support of pandas 0.14 sqlalchemy
+ *